imatix/gsl/README.md

 Just like other data, macros and functions are attached to scopes, and can only be used within that scope.

 When a macro or function executes, an unstacked scope is opened with the same name as the macro or function.
 An unstacked alias to this scope called `my` is also created.
 Parameters accessed via the `my` alias are flattened and parameters accessed via the macro or function name scope are not.

-The `my` alias can also be used for local variables, thus enabling full recursion.
+The macro or function-named scope and the `my alias` can also be used for local variables, thus enabling full recursion.

 **.macro**